Skip to Main Content

 X-ray technology is valuable in many circumstances.
 However, it cannot help us obtain a detailed view of tissues, ligaments and organs.
 It may also be more difficult to distinguish between organs if your pet has either very little body fat or is extremely obese.

-The inside of the skull cannot be properly observed with an x-ray since the bones in the cranium absorb all x-rays, preventing us from seeing the brain tissue.
+The inside of the skull cannot be properly observed with an X-ray since the bones in the cranium absorb all X-rays, preventing us from seeing the brain tissue.

 We may need other diagnostic imaging tools such as computed tomography (CT scans) to detect structural abnormalities deep within the body, such as abscesses, some tumors, hematomas, occult fractures and vascular changes.